-A day of theory learning and practical assessment of chest compressions and rescue breathing may seem like a challenge.
+A day of theory learning and practical chest compressions, and rescue breathing assessment may seem like a challenge.
 Even though there are many topics that a CPR training class will cover, it is not necessary for students to do in-depth research on first aid or emergency response.
-A great first aid training won’t require you to have any prior knowledge before class.
-You may read the manual that your training provider will give before class but they do not expect you to learn all of it by reading.
+A great first aid training session won’t require you to have any prior knowledge before class.
+You may read the manual that your training provider will give before class, but they do not expect you to learn all of it by reading.

 In fact, there are instances where attempting to learn all of it beforehand may cause confusion during the actual practice.
 As the basic CPR course is designed for beginners, first aid trainers and instructors won’t expect you to know anything.
 Simply show up on the day of your scheduled training with a positive attitude.
 Have the willingness to participate in role-playing activities and other practical scenarios.

 What will you learn in a CPR class?

 For a one-day (3-hour) CPR course, you will be given a mix of both hands-on practical training as well as theory to study.

 Other topics that will be covered in a CPR course, include:

 How to perform a basic casualty examination (Primary and secondary assessment)